Zero SR/F review (2019-on)

 Recharging time depends on how you plug it in.
 Use a regular three-pin plug and it takes four hours for a 95% charge.
 But find a three-phase power source, like some public charging stations, and this ‘Premium’ version’s more powerful onboard charger can cut that to just two hours.

 The air-cooled AC motor, the biggest and most powerful Zero have used in a production bike, drives the rear wheel directly through a belt.
 The biggest improvement over previous Zero bikes is the larger, more powerful electric motor – rated at 110bhp and a whopping 140ftlb of torque.
 However, those impressive figures don’t translate directly into real-life speed as there’s no gearbox.
 The direct-drive, twist-and-go set-up means low-speed acceleration is muted, while top speed is capped at around 120mph – but in between, from 40mph-80mph, it’s extremely impressive.

 The Zero SR/F seems well built and robust.
 There’s also a five-year warranty on the ‘power pack’ which should give some comfort.

-Electric bikes with this level of performance tend to be about this price, although there are some cheaper electric scooters, such as the Super Soco TC Max (£4000), although that would struggle to top 50mph.
+Electric bikes with this level of performance tend to be about this price, such as the Harley-Davidson Livewire, although there are some cheaper electric scooters, such as the Super Soco TC Max (£4000), although that would struggle to top 50mph.